wp-plugins/nvd3-visualisations/readme.txt

 Also, peek into **examples** folder of plugin and start to test shortcodes demos there with your blog.

+= I just want a quick way to show my data and not to edit any files.
+Can I do it?

+There are direct data options for that.
+Take a look at **shortcode_direct_data.txt** on examples, please.

 = How can I find all available chart types & their calling names? =

 Look at inside **gallery.js** file on examples dir, please.